lady-h-world/My_Garden/reading_pages/Secret_Guest/secret_guest.md

 🌱 Much like Hanashiro's power to craft deceptive appearances, data science holds the ability to [generate counterfeits using GANs >>][3].

-🌱 Like Hanashiro's cosmos of knowledge, you can [build an AI powered app][4].
+🌱 Admire the access of cosmos of knowledge!?
+You can [build an AI powered app][4].

 Let's go and collect the sprouts now!